 In this homelab post, I'll be detailing how I converted the R720 I bought on eBay into a NAS server on my local network.
 This was an expensive project; I'm not sure it was worth the time or energy.
 I'll add more discussion on the usability of something like this in the 4th part of this series.

 I recently had an old SSD fail.
-I had no idea it was going bad until I tried to open a handful of old photos and found that they were lost.
+I had no idea it was going bad until I tried to open a handful of old photos and found that they were corrupt.
 Some of the smart counters for the drive apparently had ticked up, but I never had set up anything automated to monitor this, so it was missed.
+Of course, the files were all backed up, but this still isn't a great experience to have.

 Currently in the root of the